 - Parental leave (mother or father) may not start until the baby is born/adopted.

 - Please discuss whether the employee would like to use vacation to extend their leave (vacation continues to accrue during leave).
 Where an employee has or will accumulate excessive vacation, ensure a plan is in place and approvals have been sought where necessary.
-It is preferable to have vacation taken at the end of leave, rather than at the beginning of a leave.
+It is preferable to have vacation taken at the end of the leave, rather than at the beginning of a leave.

 Special information re: GTA's

-If you have any questions about departmental procedures regarding Pregnancy/Parental/Adoption Leave, please contact the Human Resources Communication Centre at 519-661-2194 or email@example.com.
+If you have any questions about departmental procedures regarding Pregnancy/Parental/Adoption Leave, please contact the Human Resources Communication Centre at 519-661-2194 or email firstname.lastname@example.org.

 This website is provided for information and planning purposes for Western employees only.
 While every effort has been made to ensure its accuracy, if any conflict exists between the information on this website and the provisions of the various collective agreements or applicable legislation, the collective agreements or legislation prevail.